Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ## Stylized Surface with Outline Shader

-> **NOTE:** *Stylized Surface with Outline* shader has been deprecated in Universal RP version of Flat Kit: the outline functionality has been moved to the *Stylized Surface* shader. *Stylized Surface with Outline* remains available and working for the sake of compatibility with existing projects, but it is advised to use *Stylized Surface* for the new projects instead. *Stylized Surface with Outline* has not been deprecated in Built-In LTS version of Flat Kit.
+**NOTE:** *Stylized Surface with Outline* shader has been deprecated in Universal RP version of Flat Kit: the outline functionality has been moved to the [Outline parameters](/stylized-surface/#outline/) of *Stylized Surface* shader. *Stylized Surface with Outline* remains available and working for the sake of compatibility with existing projects, but it is advised to use *Stylized Surface* for the new projects instead. *Stylized Surface with Outline* has not been deprecated in Built-In LTS version of Flat Kit.
 {: .notice--warning}

 You can use [*Stylized Surface*](/stylized-surface/#outline) shader to outline a particular object.
 It is a parameter (shader pass) that is built on top of the *Stylized Surface* shader.
 It has all the features of the *Stylized Surface* shader plus the outline feature.